sdeshp59/sdeshp59/README.md

 Hi!
-My name is Sarang Deshpande and I am a senior at UNC Charlotte studying Business Analytics, Finance, and Statistics!
+My name is Sarang Deshpande and I am a student at Georgia Tech in the QCF Program!